FINALIST, the 2018 International Latino Book Award for First Fiction.

 “Interesting.
 Nuanced.
 Turner scratches at…the slippery meanings that are lost and found when translating English to Spanish and back again.”
 (Dave Marple, The Football Pink)

 “A…highlight…is Turner’s strong grasp of the Texan locale, with forays to California and Mexico.
-The bursts of untranslated Spanish add texture and…the influence of Junot Diaz is apparent.”
+The bursts of untranslated Spanish add texture.”
 (Rob Langham, The Two Unfortunates)

 “[It’s] one of the best soccer-related books I’ve had the pleasure of reading.
 It really captures the minority experience of growing up in the U.S.” (Maxi Rodriguez)